In this post I'm going to cover a few techniques that you can use when debugging library-related issues in your Node.js applications.

 Let's see a step by step example with

-# 1. Clone the repo git clone firstname.lastname@example.org:vitejs/vite.git cd vite/packages/vite # Location of package.json yarn install # 2.
-Make the local package available for linking yarn link # 3.
-Start compilation in "watch" mode yarn dev
+# 1. Clone the repo git clone firstname.lastname@example.org:vitejs/vite.git cd vite/packages/vite # Location of package.json pnpm install # 2.
+Make the local package available for linking npm link # skip if using pnpm # 3.
+Start compilation in "watch" mode pnpm dev

 In TypeScript or compiled JS libraries, it's important to build the library in order for changes to the source to be reflected in the linked project.

 buildscript to perform compilation, and a